mgussekloo/laravel-facet-filter/README.md

 # Laravel Facet Filter

-This package intends to make it easy to implement facet filtering in a Laravel project.
+This package intends to make it easy to implement facet filtering in Laravel projects.
-Since I couldn't find many alternatives I provide this package as a way to help others.
+It doesn't have any external dependencies (such as Algolia or Meilisearch).

-### Todo
+### Contributing

-There is certainly room for improvement in this package.
-Feel free to contribute!
+Feel free to contribute to this package!

 ### Installation